niftools/blender_niftools_addon/docs/user/features/collisions/collisions.rst

 #.
 Create a convex hulled mesh-object.
 See :ref:`Notes<collision-convex-hull-notes>`

 #.
-Select the newly mesh and rename it, eg. 'CollisionPolyhedron' via the Object panel.
+Rename the polyhedron-mesh, eg. 'CollisionPolyhedron' via the Object panel.

 #.
 Scale the collision cube 'CollisionPoly' to the size wanted.